Top ADHD Planners for Adults (That Actually Work)

 🧠 Why ADHD brains love it:

-- Focused on goal-setting and weekly reflection
+- Goal-setting and weekly reflection built in

 - Structured but not rigid